arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * Make a FIFO Queue using only LIFO Stacks.
 Then build a LIFO Stack using only FIFO Queues.
 * Write a snippet of code affected by a Stack Overflow
+* Write a tail-recursive version of the factorial function

 ####[[↑]](#toc) <a name='architecture'>Questions about Software Architecture:</a>